Articles on

 in.

 How the Spirit of Christ?
-We have seen in the first chapter of this epistle that very expression (ch.
+We have seen in the first chapter of this epistle that very expression (1 Pet.
 1:10-11).
 The Spirit of Christ in the prophets could write Scripture, and then search Scripture.
 So the Spirit of Christ in Noah could proclaim the gospel to the antediluvians, while they were men on the earth.
 In Genesis 6 God says, “My Spirit shall not always strive with man.”
 This is the very word....The spirits of these men are in prison now, because they were disobedient to the word preached to them then.
 (Our Pathway of Suffering by W.T.P.
 Wolston)

-in our text, lest it might be understood by the imaginative or the superstitious, grace furnished the qualification "in which" [Spirit] He proceeded, not into the prison, as some have conceived, but preached to the spirits that are in prison.
+In our text, lest it might be understood by the imaginative or the superstitious, grace furnished the qualification "in which" [Spirit] He proceeded, not into the prison, as some have conceived, but preached to the spirits that are in prison.
 They were living men on earth when the Spirit pleaded with them in Noah's days while preparing the ark.
 (1 Peter 3:19-20 by W. Kelly)

 The believing Jews were few in number, and Christ was theirs only according to the Spirit.
 By the power of that Spirit He had been raised up from the dead.
 It was by the power of the same Spirit that He had gone—without being corporeally present—to preach in Noah.
 (1 Peter 3 by J.N.
 Darby)